Amylase (AM-i-lase), Lipase (LYE-pase), Protease (PROE-tee-ase)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are taking iron supplements or vitamins that contain iron.
+- Make sure your doctor knows if you take iron supplements or vitamins that contain iron.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you or your child have severe pancreas disease, kidney problems, gout, hyperuricemia (high uric acid in the blood), hyperuricosuria (high uric acid in the urine), or a bowel problem called fibrosing colonopathy (blocked intestines, or a scarred or thick bowel wall).
-Tell your doctor if you or your child have trouble swallowing capsules.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney problems, gout, high uric acid in the blood or urine (hyperuricemia or hyperuricosuria), severe pancreas disease, or bowel problems.
+Tell your doctor if you have trouble swallowing capsules or a history of problems with blood sugar levels.

 - This medicine is made from the pancreas of pigs.
 The risk of getting a virus from medicines made of pig organs has been greatly reduced in recent years.
-This is the result of required testing for certain viruses, and testing during manufacture of these medicines.
-Although the risk of transmitting certain viruses to people who will use the medicine is low, talk with your doctor if you or your child have concerns.
+This is the result of required testing for certain viruses and testing during the making of these medicines.
+Although the risk is low, talk with your doctor if you have concerns.

 Possible Side Effects While Using This Medicine